iamonnox/tradecontrol/readme.md

 Add the Sql Server related Individual Components to Visual Studio.

-## Beta Releases
+## Beta Release

-The beta was first released to GitHub 24 September 2019 and was completed in December 2020.
+The beta version was first released to GitHub 24 September 2019.
+The algorithms were completed in December 2020.
+The prototype interface was replaced in February 2021.
 Here are the change logs for the key components:

 [beta release change logs](docs/changelogs.md)